Devendrasingh8/Portfolio-Projects/README.md

 # Portfolio-Projects
-Hi, I’m Devendra.

-Recently graduated from Humber College specializing in Business Insights and Analytics.
-As a highly skilled analytics professional, I bring a wealth of expertise in leveraging data-driven insights to drive strategic decision-making and achieve organizational success.
-With years of experience in the field, I have developed a deep understanding of data analysis techniques and have a proven track record of delivering actionable insights that drive business growth and profitability.

-My skillset includes proficiency in a variety of analytics tools and platforms, including SQL, Python, R, Power BI and Tableau, which I have used to create sophisticated models and dashboards that have transformed the way businesses operate.
-Additionally, my experience working with cross-functional teams has honed my ability to communicate complex data insights to stakeholders at all levels of the organization, driving alignment and enabling effective decision-making.

-Whether developing predictive models to optimize business outcomes or creating data-driven strategies to improve customer engagement, I am passionate about leveraging the power of data to drive measurable impact.

-Here are some projects that I've done during my curriculum:
+Hi welcome to my portfolio! my name is Devendra and I am a highly skilled analyst with a keen eye for detail and proficiency in Excel, SQL, Power BI, Tableau, and Python.
+I have a passion for data and enjoy digging deep into complex data sets to uncover valuable insights that drive business decisions.

+I have gained valuable experience through personal projects and produced high-quality work that is accurate and reliable.
+Following are a few of my projects.

 1. [Predicting_Flight_Delays](https://github.com/Devendrasingh8/-Predicting_Flight_Delays)
 2. [Retail analysis using Power BI](https://github.com/Devendrasingh8/Data-Analysis-and-EDA)